7 Best Red Light Therapy Devices (That Are Also HSA-Eligible)

 Here’s how the tiers stack up:

-- Affordable (entry-level handhelds or masks): This option is best if you’re just getting started or only need to treat small areas like your face, scalp, or a single joint.
+- Affordable (entry-level handhelds or masks): This option is best if you’re just getting started or only need to treat small areas, such as your face, scalp, or a single joint.
 These devices are compact, portable, and budget-friendly, but they cover less surface area and may require repositioning to treat multiple spots.
 They’re ideal for spot treatments or testing whether RLT is right for you.
-Just be selective: “I would avoid cheap LED caps in general, partly because they will have minimal if any efficacy, and partly because they probably do not have consistent wavelengths,” says Weiser.
+Just be selective.
+“I would avoid cheap LED caps in general, partly because they will have minimal if any efficacy, and partly because they probably do not have consistent wavelengths,” says Weiser.

 - Mid-range (compact panels or high-coverage masks): These strike a balance between coverage and cost.
 A mid-size panel can treat one body area (like your back or legs) at a time, reducing how often you need to move the device.
 They typically have stronger, more consistent light output than budget gadgets, cutting down on session time while delivering more reliable dosing.